 Educational Master Facility Plan

 To directly advise the Superintendent, the District has engaged a Citizens Task Force to test and verify facilities priorities and funding options.
 The 24-member Citizens Task Force comprises a broad range of community perspectives and will advise the Board and Administration on factors the District should consider in order to garner community support to further advance the EMFP.
-The District will continue to keep the community apprised on progress made in this area.
+The Citizen Task Force (CTF) met March 16, 2021, April 21, 2021, May 11, 2021, and May 27, 2021 to vet possible funding proposals to address the District’s capital facility needs.
+The Citizen Task Force continued to meet in fall 2021 to provide input on the work of the Facility and Finance Subcommittees to develop a downsized facility and funding proposal to bring forward to the community.

 For the archive of documents and meeting materials regarding Future Ready D36, please see below.